Changes to the Russia/Ukraine Regulations as of 23 May 2023

 This introduces further restrictions related to finance, defence, energy, aviation, and space industry.
 This expands existing financial restrictions, in particular access by certain Russian entities to EU capital markets; prohibits the listing and provision of services in relation to shares of Russian state-owned entities on EU trading venues; and limits financial inflows from Russia to the EU by prohibiting the acceptance of deposits exceeding certain values from Russian nationals or residents, the holding of accounts of Russian clients by the EU Central Securities Depositories and the selling of euro-denominated securities to Russian clients.

-• Amendments to existing sanctions regime – Ukraine (Territorial Integrity) Regime (Council Regulation 2022/330 and Council Implementing Regulation 2022/332) This extends listing criteria, to add additional individuals to the list of designated persons.
+• Amendments to existing sanctions regime – Ukraine (Territorial Integrity) Regime (Council Regulation 2022/330 and Council Implementing Regulation 2022/332)

 Further information and background to these measures can be found on the Department of Foreign Affairs Restrictive Measures (Sanctions) website.

 The first set of EU sanctions, adopted on 23 February 2022, comprises targeted restrictive measures on a number of individuals and entities, restrictions on economic relations with the non-government controlled areas of the Donetsk and Luhansk oblasts, and financial restrictions against Russia.
-Briefly, this package of measures comprises:
+Briefly, this package of measures comprise:

 • A new sanctions regime – Ukraine (Donetsk and Luhansk Sectoral Measures) Regime (Council Regulation 2022/263)